PaulsBecks/OracleFactory/Readme.md

 More to be added...

 # TODO
 [] Interface to create OutboundOracleTemplates
-    - From ABI?
     - Without ABI?

 [] Delete oracle